 While preparing for my trip, I emailed ahead to ask my hotel about which Chinese wines I'd find served in the onsite restaurants.
 In response, the staff suggested I try Tsingtao (a famous beer) or Baijiu (a distilled rice spirit).
 After a few email exchanges, it became clear that Chinese wine was not top of mind for my hosts and that finding some might prove challenging.
 (I also later learned to ask specifically for "grape wine" to help address any potential confusion.)
-After I arrived in the country, I visited several international hotel bars and restaurants in the neighborhood and discovered only two Chinese wines (compared to literally hundreds from other countries) which were only available to purchase by the bottle.
+After I arrived in the country, I visited several international hotel bars and restaurants in the neighborhood and discovered only two Chinese wines (compared to hundreds from other countries) which were only available to purchase by the bottle.
 I also found no Chinese wines in the fancy wine specialty shops in the central business district (just a lot of blank stares when I asked for some).
-Wine (especially from France—prestigious, Australia—reasonably close, and Chile—affordable due to friendly trade terms) is readily available and sought after by local consumers, but Chinese wine is hard to find.
+Wine (especially from France—prestigious, Australia—reasonably close, and Chile—affordable due to very friendly trade terms) is readily available and sought after by local consumers, but Chinese wine was hard to find.

 Two of the three wines I purchased proved perfectly drinkable (though perhaps overpriced).
 Interestingly, none indicated the year the grapes were grown.
 The bottles were not dated (non-vintage) which means the wine is blended from multiple years of harvests to ensure consistent quality when individual growing seasons don't go so well.
 This is likely a sign of the early developmental stage of the industry (or perhaps the level of Chinese wines to be found in supermarkets).
-On the most important topic of quality, one of the three wines I tried was impacted by the Brettanomyces yeast which many wine drinkers would prefer not to meet in a dark alley (though some enjoy it in limited amounts).
+On the most important topic of quality, one of the three wines I purchased in bottle was impacted by the Brettanomyces yeast which many wine drinkers would prefer not to meet in a dark alley (though some enjoy it in limited amounts).
 The other two wines I tasted were perfectly respectable.
 At around $25 a bottle, however, I expected a bit more.
 A Chinese associate of mine told me these wines cost far less just a few years ago.
 Apparently, the prices increased dramatically as the brands became better known.
 The Changyu and Great Wall brands received significant attention when featured on menus for Barack Obama's visit to China in 2009, for example.
 My Chinese friend's own view is that international wines are now the better value.
-Which seems a reasonable conclusion based on my limited experience.
+Which seems a reasonable conclusion based on my limited buying and tasting experience.

 We drink Vinho Verde with lo mein.
 And we love a good wine surprise.
 Have one to share?
 Email us!